enkore/i3pystatus/docs/configuration.rst

     provides additional formatting options for drawing rainbows and other fancy stuff.

+.. note:: Pango markup requires that i3bar is configured to use `Pango <http://i3wm.org/docs/userguide.html#fonts>`_, too.
+It can't work with X core fonts.

 Here is an example with the :py:mod:`.network` module.
 Pango markup is used to keep the ESSID green at all times while the recieved/sent part is changing color depending on the amount of traffic.